 Our Story

-We didn't study the digital divide—we lived it.
-For over 25 years, we've been building real estate and community-based solutions for families and neighborhoods that others forgot.
-Now we're ensuring no one gets left behind by the AI revolution.
+Dr. Nash didn't study the digital divide—he lived it.
+For over 25 years, he's been building real estate and community based solutions for families and neighborhoods that others forgot.
+Now he's ensuring no one gets left behind by the AI revolution.

 Where it all began

 AGI Affinity was born from lived experience—not textbooks.
-Our founders know what it means to grow up wondering if you'll have a roof over your head.
-They've spent decades building real solutions for hardworking families in urban centers, rural towns, and struggling suburban communities alike.
-Now they're ensuring everyone has a fair shot in the age of AI.
+Dr. Troy Nash knows what it means to grow up wondering if you'll have a roof over your head.
+He spent decades building real solutions for hardworking families in urban centers, rural towns, and struggling suburban communities alike.
+Now he's ensuring everyone has a fair shot in the age of AI.

 The Foundation: Growing Up in Section 8